ExtrieveTechnologies/ImageWizHelper/README.md

     - **Document_Quality**    - *Recommended Default quality.*
     - **Compressed_Document** - *To be used when higher compression is required.
 But may degrade the image quality*

-14. **GetImageQuality** - *This function will return the existing image quality setup.*
+**14. GetImageQuality** - *This function will return the existing image quality setup.*

     ```C / C++
     //C/C++
     int WINAPI GetImageQuality(HANDLE ImgWizHlpHandle, int *Quality)
     ```

-15. **SetConvertion** - *By default DLL will use no conversion for the output file.
+**15. SetConvertion** - *By default DLL will use no conversion for the output file.
 This parameter can be used to change the conversion.*

     ```C / C++
     //C/C++